nic-dgl104-spring-2026/assignment-1-programming-articles-Ancient-Davey/.github/Week 3/Activities.md

 - VerticalArrangment2 -- selectAddress
 - ListPicker1 -- savedLocations

 These changes will make reading the code easier as the names tell what they affect.
+It also helps when looking at the blocks later because I don’t have to guess what each component is used for.
+Using better names also reduces confusion when adding more features later since everything is clearly labeled and easier to follow.

 ## Refactor 2:
 Before: